ToFFmashines/Zynthian-OSC/README.md

 --osc-port 1370
 ```

-192.XXX.YYY.ZZZ is adres of your Zynthian
+192.XXX.YYY.ZZZ is address of your Zynthian

 ## Mixer + CUIA template